 Employment after the Course

 Graduates in both software and electronics are extremely sought-after locally, nationally and internationally.
-There are excellent, well-paid career prospects across a wide spectrum: design, research, development, production, marketing and sales in employment areas such as avionics and space, telecommunications and broadcasting, connected health and medical electronics, consumer electronics and gaming, computing and software, embedded systems and electronic security.
+There are excellent, well-paid career prospects across a wide spectrum: design, research, development, production, marketing and sales in employment areas such as avionics and space, telecommunications and broadcasting, connected health and medical electronics, consumer electronics and gaming, computing and software, embedded systems, smart networks and electronic security.

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)